pvakaris/tracery-plusplus/README.md

 ## How to use

-1. Import this project using Import --> Git --> Projects from Git -->
+1. Import this project using Import --> Git --> Projects from Git --> Clone URI
 2. Open Java Perspective from Window --> Perspective --> Open Perspective --> Java
+3.

 ## Authors